etlhsu/material-coverage/reviews/review-template.md

 ## Grading Details

 ### Some Short Phrase Used in the "Details" Section
-Since a lot of components did not achieve x, we counted them as ❌nonexistant.
+Since a lot of components did not achieve x, we counted them as ❌ nonexistant.
 Do not put rationale for one or two components here!

 ## Component Availability